ChristopherGustafson/aoc-2020/day21/README.md

 # AOC part 21

-This AOC was made together with [Christopher Gustafson](https://github.com/ChristopherGustafson)!
+This AOC was made together with [Adam Halim](https://github.com/adamhalim)!